Introduction of Technical SEO

 In addition, this will also help search engines to better understand the purpose of your site and to index its content more easily.
-The most common mistake is to focus on optimizing the website to get more conversion.
-Most businesses forget to work on-site navigation and tree structure.
+The most common mistake is to focus on optimizing the website to get more conversions.
+Most businesses forget to work on on-site navigation and tree structure.
 This is harmful to SEO, therefore to the acquisition of traffic which is upstream of the conversion.

 For example, make sure your archive pages are public and avoid placing all of your content in one category.
 Indeed, category pages like archive pages participate positively in the referencing of your site.